The Ashes of Her Song

 Those who say an eye for an eye makes the whole world blind forget that there is no need for sight in the midst of complete darkness.
-They pride themselves on their faith and hope, and scoff at the opinions of those like me—those who think of the world in shades of black, some places blacker than others.
+They pride themselves on their hope, and scoff at the opinions of those like me—those who think of the world in shades of black, some places blacker than others.

 Her favorite pastime was singing, and her voice would not be hushed.
 Ray's high, clear song reached out to the very heavens; no choir of angels could match it.
 Nothing gave me greater joy than to hear her sing while I sat in my room with my window open, cleaning my knife with closed eyes.

 Even Ray's speaking voice was soft and mellifluous, so much so that I could hardly hear the words for their sound.
 Her eyes were expressive enough to do most of the talking for her; her tongue was too slow and gentle for the harsh sounds of this language.
 Though she was not allowed outside the castle walls, she inquired about little; she spoke mainly to observe the tiny world around her, or to laugh at some trivial incident.

 There was one question I could not keep her from asking, however, no matter how darkly the shadow fell across my face at her shy words.
 "Cor," she would say hesitantly, when I would kiss her good night, "where do you go when you leave the castle?"

 I would always smile sadly and reply, "For a walk around the world," and flee into the night, closing the door to her warmth.
 Why should she know of the true ugliness of this earth?
 Why should I darken her light before she even knew its worth?
 Someday, perhaps, she would come to understand, but I would rather die than corrupt her perfect innocence.